 Own fleet

-We are also experimenting with hydrogen for the Port of Antwerp-Bruges' own fleet.
-The Hydrotug will be sailing around Antwerp from 2023 and will be the first hydrogen-powered tugboat.
+We are also experimenting with hydrogen, methanol and electricity as environmentally friendly fuels for Port of Antwerp-Bruges' own fleet.
+The Hydrotug cruises around Antwerp and is the first tug powered by this alternative fuel.

 Alternative fuel